martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   specifies the use of URIs in server certificates), then the list SHOULD include a URI-ID.

-* The list MAY include a CN-ID, mainly for the sake of backward compatibility with deployed infrastructure.

 Which identifier types a client includes in its list of reference identifiers is a matter of local policy.
 For example, in certain deployment environments, a client that is built to connect only to a particular kind of service (e.g., only IM services) might be configured to accept as valid only certificates that include an SRV-ID for that application service type; in this case, the client would include only SRV-IDs matching the application service type in its list of reference identifiers (not, for example, DNS-IDs).
 By contrast, a more lenient client (even one built to connect only to a particular kind of service) might include both SRV-IDs and DNS-IDs in its list of reference identifiers.

-> Implementation Note: It is highly likely that implementers of client software
-> will need to support CN-IDs for the foreseeable future, because certificates
-> containing CN-IDs are so widely deployed.
-Implementers are advised to monitor
-> the state of the art with regard to certificate issuance policies and migrate
-> away from support CN-IDs in the future if possible.

 > Implementation Note: The client does not need to construct the foregoing
 > identifiers in the actual formats found in a certificate (e.g., as ASN.1
 > types); it only needs to construct the functional equivalent of such identifiers
 > for matching purposes.

-> Security Warning: A client MUST NOT construct a reference identifier corresponding
-> to Relative Distinguished Names (RDNs) other than those of type Common Name
-> and MUST NOT check for RDNs other than those of type Common Name in the presented
-> identifiers.

 ### Examples {#verify-reference-examples}

-A web browser that is connecting via HTTPS to the website at `www.example.com` might have two reference identifiers: a DNS-ID of `www.example.com` and, as a fallback, a CN-ID of `www.example.com`.
+A web browser that is connecting via HTTPS to the website at `www.example.com` would have a single reference identifier: a DNS-ID of `www.example.com`.

-A mail user agent that is connecting via IMAPS to the email service at `example.net` (resolved as `mail.example.net`) might have five reference identifiers: an SRV-ID of `_imaps.example.net` (see {{EMAIL-SRV}}), DNS-IDs of `example.net` and `mail.example.net`, and, as a fallback, CN-IDs of `example.net` and `mail.example.net`.
+A mail user agent that is connecting via IMAPS to the email service at `example.net` (resolved as `mail.example.net`) might have three reference identifiers: an SRV-ID of `_imaps.example.net` (see {{EMAIL-SRV}}), and DNS-IDs of `example.net` and `mail.example.net`.
 (A legacy email user agent would not support {{EMAIL-SRV}} and therefore would probably be explicitly configured to connect to `mail.example.net`, whereas an SRV-aware user agent would derive `example.net` from an email address of the form `user@example.net` but might